Reshuffle: Skills brief to move out of DfE

 Pat McFadden, formerly of the Cabinet Office, moved jobs in today’s cabinet reshuffle following the resignation of Angela Rayner.

-It is not yet known whether skills minister Jacqui Smith will continue in the role, or whether 16-19 education, universities or apprenticeships will be moved.
+Skills minister Jacqui Smith will continue in the role across both the DfE and DWP.
+It is not clear whether responsibility for 16-19 education, universities or apprenticeships will be moved along with adult education.

 Latest education roles from